-Granada is located at the foot of the Sierra Nevada mountain range and at the confluence of four rivers, the Darro, the Genil, the Monachil and the Beiro.
+Granada is also located at the confluence of four rivers, the Darro, the Genil, the Monachil and the Beiro.

-It has an elevation of 738m (2,421 ft) and has a municipal population of around 240,000.
+It has an elevation of 738m (2,421 ft) and has a municipal

+population of around 240,000.

 The University of Granada is highly regarded and has an estimated 82,000 students spread over five campuses around the City.